 While the videos do combine a variety of movements that work you from head to toe, I felt like I wasn't getting the most out of each workout because I didn't have a rebounder (even though the site says it's not mandatory).
 My knees and ankles were also always sore, probably because I was jumping around on a hard floor in lieu of a mini trampoline.
 Don't get me wrong: The workouts are good, but because I didn't have space for a rebounder, I wasn't working as hard as I could have been, which is why it's in fourth place.

 I really have to hand it to PopSugar Fitness for creating such a great free YouTube channel.
-That’s right: free.
-(They offer a program called “30 Days to a Flat Belly” for $10.)
-The channel constantly uploads fresh videos, which keeps things exciting; I can’t even begin to describe the extent of the video library.
+That's right: free.
+(They have extra programs that you can pay for, too.)
+The channel constantly uploads fresh videos, which keeps things exciting; I can't even begin to describe the extent of the video library.
 There are so many, often with special guests like celebrity trainers or influencers, which definitely helps keep me engaged.

 It can be a little overwhelming trying to find something you want to do, but they’ve made several playlists that have categories like 30-minute workouts, dance workouts, and no-equipment cardio workouts.
 This an easy resource to use to break a sweat and get your heart rate up (like, really up) without any machines.
 But the reason it’s in third place is because I like waking up and knowing what my workout will be.
 I’m guilty of spending too much time searching through the library, which obviously cuts into my actual workout.